victorcalixto/mega-polis/README.md

 ```

-A FREE AND OPEN SOURCE DATA_DRIVEN URBAN DESIGN TOOL FOR SVERCHOK
+A FREE AND OPEN SOURCE DATA-DRIVEN URBAN DESIGN TOOL FOR SVERCHOK
 =================================================================

 This is an addon for [Blender][1], that extends [Sverchok][2]
 addon.
 MEGA-POLIS is a Data-Driven Urban Design Toolkit.

-This addon is part of a on-going research and still very experimental and under HUGE development.
+This add-on is part of an ongoing research, and it still very experimental and under HEAVILY development.

 Features
 --------

-At the moment, this addon includes the following nodes for Sverchok:
+At the moment, this add-on includes the following nodes for Sverchok:

 Gathering
 ---------